JinLabBioinfo/HiCorr/README.md

 1. Download everything into your local machine.
 2. Go to the directory "ref_hg19", run the script "prep_ref.sh"
 3. Go back to the main directory, edit "run.sh":
-   - Line 3: Replace "PATH_TO_REF" with the path of directory "ref_hg19"
+   - Line 3: Replace "PATH_TO_REF" with the path to your directory "ref_hg19"
-   - Line 4: Replace "PATH_TO_BIN" with the path of directory "bin"
+   - Line 4: Replace "PATH_TO_BIN" with the path to your directory "bin"

 To run the pipeline, you will need two input files: one file contains intra-chromosome looping fragment pairs(cis pairs), and another contains inter-chromosome looping fragment pairs(trans pairs).
 Intra-chromosome looping pairs need to be in the following format, tab delimited: